 Subaru (Gemini Exchange time)

-Visiting Instruments on Subaru (Observing proposals using the visiting instruments must include the relevant instrument PIs as a Co-investigators)
+Visiting Instruments on Subaru offered in 2021B (limited to one or two runs).
+Proposals to use visiting instruments must include the instrument PIs as Co-investigators.

 CHARIS: Coronagraphic High Angular Resolution Imaging Spectrograph - provides high contrast images of exoplanets, disks, brown dwarfs with SCExAO+AO188. https://scholar.princeton.edu/charis

 IRD: Infrared high-dispersion, high resolution (up to 70,000) fiber-fed spectrometer.
 IRD provides high spectral resolution echelle spectroscopy and radial velocity measurements from 0.97 to 1.75 um simultaneously combined with AO188.
-IRD is available with NGS-AO only in shared-risk.
-IRD SSP started in 2019A – any IRD proposal must clarify how its scientific aim is different from SSP. http://ird.mtk.nao.ac.jp/IRDpub/index_tmp.html
+IRD is available only in shared-risk.
+IRD SSP started in 2019A – any IRD proposal must clarify how its scientific aim is different from SSP. http://ird.mtk.nao.ac.jp/IRDpub/index_tmp.html .
+The observing mode, REACH (SCExAO+IRD), is available: http://secondearths.sakura.ne.jp/reach/

 CTIO 4m Blanco